andrewozhegov/k8s-introduction/README.md

-# Introducion into CI/CD & Kubernetes
+# Introduction into CI/CD & Kubernetes

 Step-by-step process of deployment a simple Go web-service into Kubernetes